qfpl/reflex-tutorial/blog/drafts/reflex/basics/dynamics.md

 <div id="basics-dynamic-counter-1"></div>

+It is really common in FRP systems like these to deal with `Event`s which have functions for values, which is worth remembering when you're starting out and trying to solve problems like these for the first time.

-Now we'll make some modification to our counter so that we can reset it.
+Let's modify our counter so that we can reset it.

-We start with what we had before:
+We'll start with what we had before:
 ```haskell
 counter :: (Reflex t, MonadHold t m, MonadFix m)
         => Event t ()